project-ecc/ecchat/eccprotocol.md

 		"data" : <nested JSON depending on meth>
 	}

 An ECC Message has similar semantics to a UDP packet in IP networking, with service protocol id `sid` being analogous to service port.
-For messages that expect a response message, an optional response protocol id `rid` may be specified, in the absence of which, the service protocol ID is used for any response.
+For messages that expect a response message, a response protocol id `rid` may be specified.
+If the response protocol id is zero, the service protocol ID is used for any response.
 The response protocol id is analogous to the ephemeral response port used by TCP.
 It is essential to use a unique response protocol id in situations where multiple ECC Message apps or services run on the same node sharing the same routing tag.

 ----------